 United States District Court for the Western District of Washington

 The Judiciary Act of 1789 created the U.S. district courts as trial courts with jurisdiction over admiralty, minor crimes, and suits involving the federal government.
 Over the course of the nineteenth century, Congress expanded the district courts’ jurisdiction.
 With the abolition of the circuit trial courts in 1911, the district courts became the sole trial courts of the federal system.
 They heard all matters arising in their district under the laws of the United States.
 During national Prohibition, district court dockets came to be dominated by criminal law cases.
-Originally the courts’ districts mirrored state boundaries, and this remained the norm until the early twentieth century.
-As the population and federal jurisdiction expanded in the early twentieth century, Congress authorized multiple districts for some states.
+Originally the courts’ districts mirrored state boundaries.
+As the population and federal jurisdiction expanded in the nineteenth and early twentieth centuries, Congress authorized multiple districts for some states.

 The state of Washington was organized by Congress as a single judicial district in 1890, with one district court judge, and the district was assigned to the Ninth Judicial Circuit.
 In 1905, Congress divided the state into the Eastern and Western Districts.
 As the population and judicial business expanded dramatically with the boom of the Pacific Northwest, brought on by the Alaska and Yukon gold rushes, an additional judgeship was created for the Western District in 1909.

 United States Circuit Court of Appeals for the Ninth Circuit